Susan Swan, C.M.

 A novelist and an activist with international publications, Susan Swan's acclaimed feminist fiction has been published in eighteen countries and translated into eight languages.

-Her work in progress, Bigger, A Memoir about Life with a Large Body, discusses the way her unusual height shaped her life and describes the three quests that Swan set out on in order to find a home that fit.
+Her forthcoming memoir, Big Girls Don’t Cry - A Memoir of Taking Up Space, discusses the way her unusual height shaped her life and describes the three quests that Swan set out on in order to find a home that fit.

 The memoir also tells the story of the giantess Anna Swan who exhibited with P.T.
 Barnum, and whose struggles with her size overshadowed Swan’s childhood.
 In order to exorcise that bogeywoman, Swan wrote her award winning first novel, The Biggest Modern Woman of the World about Anna’s life, and this book is currently being made into a television series by producers who created the international, prize winning television series, Orphan Black.